imagineLife/big-site/content/mongo/performance/collations.md

+---
+title: Collations
+slug: mongo/performance/collations
+parentDir: mongo/performance
+author: Jake Laursen
+excerpt: Indexing a restricted set of docs in a collection
+tags: db, mongodb, performance, partial indexes
+---

 # collation

 [mongo docs](https://docs.mongodb.com/manual/reference/collation/?jmp=university)
-this lets users to specify language-specific rules for text comparison.
+this lets users to specify language-specific rules for string comparisons - letter-cases && accent-marks.
 This can be done on a collection, a view, an index, or specific operations that allow collation.

 - locale: _mandatory_